 Suggested weekly practice

-- Notice the beginning and end of each task and when a task is complete, take a moment to let go of thoughts and emotions that arose during the task.
+- Notice the beginning and end of each task, and when a task is complete, take a moment to let go of thoughts and emotions that arose during the task.

 - Watch out for unnecessary multitasking and bring your attention to one thing at a time.
-For instance, you may be distracted by an email and start replying while writing a report that you need to complete.
+For instance, you may be distracted by an email and start replying while drafting a report that you need to complete.

 - Focus on where the work gets done – resting your attention on where the action is taking place.
 A good way to try this out is on tasks at home like peeling vegetables or washing up.